AntoineCheron/todomvc/frontend/README.md

 - [imperative](/src/react-imperative) that uses the implementation of the view with React classes
 - [commons](/src/commons) that contains all the code that is common to both version, which includes controllers and models

+## How to use and configure

+You can configure this frontend application in the [src/config.js](/src/config.js) file.
+Options are:

+First, you can configure whether to use the imperative or functional version by setting the `featureToggle.app` variable.

+Second, you can choose how to persist the data.
+The first option is `in-memory` which stores the todos in the local storage of the browser.
+If you choose this option, you won't have to use any the backend proposed in this repository.
+The two other options are `rest-api` and `graphql`.
+Their name is explicit, they require to configure the base url of the service.
+An example is already given in the config file.

+When you're all set with the configuration, use the scripts below to start the app.
+The easiest way to get started is to set `featureToggle.persistence` to `in-memory` and start the app locally typing `yarn start` in the terminal.

 ## Available Scripts

 In the project directory, you can run: